What immediate action should be taken if a patient begins to experience hypotension during dialysis?

 Prepare for the Fresenius Medical Care PCT test with comprehensive study materials, including flashcards and multiple-choice questions.
 Each question offers hints and explanations to enhance your learning experience.
 Get exam-ready today!

-When a patient experiences hypotension during dialysis, the immediate and appropriate action is to administer fluids.
-This intervention addresses the potential volume depletion that may be contributing to the hypotensive episode.
-Hypotension during dialysis can occur due to various reasons such as excessive ultrafiltration or low blood volume.
-Administering fluids can help increase blood volume and improve blood pressure.
+When a patient experiences hypotension during dialysis, the immediate action of administering fluids is crucial.
+Hypotension can occur due to various factors such as fluid removal, ultrafiltration rates, or changes in the patient's condition.
+Administering fluids can help to restore blood volume and stabilize blood pressure, which is essential for the patient’s safety and well-being.

 Subscribe